Avery Haines: Personal life

 Haines is the sister of Emily Haines, lead singer of the band Metric.
-Both Avery and Emily are daughters of Paul Haines, noted poet and librettist of Escalator over the Hill, which was co-written with Carla Bley.
+Their father is Paul Haines, poet and librettist of Escalator over the Hill, which was co-written with Carla Bley.

 Haines came out as being in a same-sex relationship following the 2016 Orlando nightclub shooting, which occurred eight weeks and one day after she married her partner, Mel.